thanaboonmu/Eyeagnosis/README.md

     Download postman
     Make a post request to http://localhost:8080/upload-image
-    In Body > binary insert an image
+    In Body > form-data > name a key and insert value with an image

    Progress